 Homo Cyberus, We Are Not

 Behavioral economics (“Oh god, here he goes again!” – no, just hear me out!).
 Behavioral economics recognizes that normative models work for Econs, but not for Humans.
 We are, after all, not (always) rational.
 Similarly, behavioral cybersecurity prospects the theory that normative, that is optimized, organizational risk reduction models, aka Cyber Standards, are not only impractical but fail to recognize the reality of all but the tiniest fraction of cyber-aware organizations.
 Now, I am not making the argument that Standards need to change; having normative models are an important tool to guide the progression of cyber-embetterment.
-What I am arguing against is the industry’s dogmatic adherence to the gum-flapping that what makes for a good normative model ipso facto makes for a good/practical/implementable descriptive model.
+What I am arguing against is the industry’s dogmatic adherence to the gum-flapping that what makes for a good normative model ipso facto makes for good/practical/implementable prescription.

 Homo Cyberius, we are not!